 Your reality: Gold fixtures and hardware.

-If gold’s your thing, you’re in luck.
-There are plenty of ways to incorporate gold accents in your bathroom without spending a fortune.
+If gold is your thing, you’re in luck.
+There are plenty of ways to incorporate gold accessories in your bathroom without spending a fortune.
 Try adding gold-toned faucets, shower heads, towel holders and drawer handles.
 Find these at your local hardware store for anywhere from $50 to $1,000 each.
 Or try adding some gold paint: a bright white bathroom with gold trim looks luxe for under $100.

 The dream: An outdoor shower oasis.